An SEO audit is a lot like going to the dentist.

 That’s why we’ve put together our SEO audit template.

-You’ll learn how to execute a comprehensive SEO audit report on any webpage within any site that clearly defines what’s working, what’s not, and action steps on what to work on first.
+You’ll learn how to execute SEO audits on any webpage within any site that clearly defines what’s working, what’s not, and action steps on what to work on first.

 You can come back to this template anytime you want to maximize your SEO efforts to see the best results.
 You can download it below!

 You can also check out the ClickMinded SEO SOP toolkit to get step-by-step instructions for your SEO campaigns.